-The SPCZ is expected to hover over PNG and Solomon Islands, with a weak stretch across the Wallis and Futuna area.
+The SPCZ is expected to stretch from PNG and Solomon Islands to north of Vanuatu to the Tuvalu/Tokelau area.

-A passing trough is expected to visit Tonga on Monday UTC and then travel east to visit Rarotonga on Thursday UTC and linger there until Sunday 22 July UTC.
+A passing trough is expected to cross New Caledonia on Mon UTC and travel east along 20 to 25S reaching Tonga on Thursday UTC and then fade.

 Subtropical ridge (STR)

 Weak HIGH is expected to travel east across northern NZ on Monday and then off to east.

 Next HIGH is expected to travel across southern Tasman sea on Thu and build to east of South Island from Sat 4 August.

 The squash zone between this HIGH and the LOW near 25S should produce an easterly gale with 5m+ swells near 27 to 30S next week.
 Avoid.

 Ridge over NZ on Monday and trough on Tuesday NW flow on Wednesday and a trough on Thursday.
 Then an easterly to NE flow for late in the week with Low to northeast and HIGH to southeast.
 A week to stay put.

 Tahiti to Tonga

 May be able to so some Island hopping north of 20S until Wed or Thu, then should stay put.
 Incoming trough reaching Cook Island, including Suwarrow, by Sun 2 Aug UTC followed by W/SW winds.